cpt-cabbage/lentilkarma/README.md

 > **Disclaimer — experimental project**
 >
 > LentilKarma is a personal experiment and is **not intended for production use**.
-> A few things to keep in mind before you rely on it for anything serious:
+> It is not actively maintained.
+A few things to keep in mind:
 >
-> - **No stability guarantees.** APIs, shader parameters, and file formats may change without notice between commits.
 > - **No warranty.** The code is provided as-is.
 Incorrect optical math or edge-case lens data could produce subtly wrong renders without any obvious error.
 > - **Houdini version lock.** The package targets Houdini 20.5 specifically.
 Other versions may silently break.
 > - **Pre-compiled shaders may be stale.** `lentilkarma.vex` and `lentilkarma_small.vex` were compiled at a point in time — if you modify the VEX source you must recompile.